Basis of Presentation and Summary of Significant Accounting Policies

-During the three months ended March 31, 2023 and 2022, two government clients accounted for 26 percent and 28 percent of total revenues, respectively.
-As of March 31, 2023, and December 31, 2022 two government clients accounted for less than one percent and 33 percent, respectively of net accounts receivable.
+During the nine months ended September 30, 2023 and 2022, two government clients accounted for 27 percent and 26 percent of total revenues, respectively.
+As of September 30, 2023, and December 31, 2022 two government clients accounted forand 33 percent, respectively of net accounts receivable.

 We operate our business as one operating segment.
 Operating segments are defined as components of an enterprise about which separate financial information is evaluated regularly by the chief operating decision maker (“CODM”), our Chief Executive Officer, in deciding how to allocate resources and assess performance.
 Our CODM allocates resources and assesses performance based upon discrete financial information at the consolidated level.